rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 	Match ()-[r]-() Where ID(r)=200
 	Delete r

 This works the same way as the SET query above, except it deletes the relationship.
 I also used this when deleting all instances of a specific relationship type, for example ()-[r:HAS]-() will delete all instances of relationships labelled HAS.
-This came in very useful when I was figuring out the best way to relate different nodes was.
+This came in very useful when I was figuring out the best way to relate different nodes.

 I kept a detailed account of all queries I used when creating the database - the text file can be found [here](https://github.com/rebeccabernie/TimetablingSystem/blob/master/queries).
 All of the above queries can be found in the file.